sufyanshk/generate_sqs/README.md

 # ATAT installation
-(This is just a copy of the Alloy Theoretic Automated Toolkit (ATAT) for my own reference.)
+(This is just a copy of the **Alloy Theoretic Automated Toolkit (ATAT)** and **Atomsk** for my own reference.)

-I suggest to install ATAT in the `/bin/` directory so that all the users can use it.
+I suggest to install `ATAT` in the `/bin/` directory so that all the users can use it.
 If you don't edit the `makefile` of ATAT then only the user who installed it, can use it.
-Execute these commands sequentially:
+Execute these commands sequentially (so that all the users will be able to use `ATAT`):
 ````shell
 bash
 cd atat